tdda/tdda/doc/source/tdda-examples.md

   - constraints
   - rexpy
   - gentest
+  - book
-If not specified, all four will be used created.
+If not specified, all the first four will be used created, without requiring internet access.

-*DIRECTORY* If specified, the example directories will be
+If `all` is specified, or `book` is included, the `tdda-book-examples` will be downloaded from GitHub, which does require internet access.
-            subdirectories of the specified directory
-            (which should exist).

 #### DESCRIPTION